|Managing Our Biosolids|

 The objectives of the Farm include the following:

 The biosolids are applied in bulk and managed as a Class A, EQ product in compliance with all applicable federal, state, and local regulations.
 As a best management practice tool the City looks to, as guidance, the California Water Environment Association (CWEA) Manual of Good Practice for Agriculture Land Application of Biosolids.
 At this time, the City contracts with Responsible Biosolids Management, Inc. (RBM) for the loading, transporting, and beneficial use of biosolids at Green Acres Farm.
 RBM land applies biosolids with conventional agricultural equipment such as manure spreaders, tractors, and front-end loaders.
 The biosolids are typically incorporated into the soil by means of plowing or disking.
 The City typically incorporates its biosolids into the soil within 30 minutes after it is off-loaded at the farm.
 The contract between RBM and the City specifies a minimum daily tonnage of 548 wet tons per day and is set to expire in September 2010.

 Crops grown on the Farm include corn, alfalfa, milo, wheat, rye, and Sudan grass.
 The City’s Green Acres Farm, managed by R&G Fanucchi, had a very productive year.
-Crop revenues of over $2.6 million offset total farm costs and generated an additional $400,000 profit.
-This additional revenue comes despite the fact that we land applied less biosolids than the previous year.
+Crop revenues of over $3.5 million offset total farm costs and generated an additional $632,000 profit.
 The graph below shows the crops harvested.
 These numbers are comparable to crop yields in Kern County.